Bibi10/Blockchain_Path/README.md

 Every interractions in ethereum are transactions between  accounts.

 - Gas
+In solidity users have to pay everytime they execute a function on Dapp.
+How gas is a required to execute a function depends on how complex that function's logic is .
 Gas is the amount of ETH used to pay for a transaction in the network and its measured in WEI, where 1ETH is 1⁰¹⁸ Wei.

 - Tokens